Interaction Techniques that Encourage Longer Prompts Can Improve Psychological Ownership when Writing with AI: Introduction

+More recently, writers have been `collaborating' with generative AI tools like ChatGPT.
+Research has shown that psychological ownership is also important for human-AI collaborative writing systems \cite{lee2024design, shen2023parachute}, leading to increased interest within the HCI community in how using these tools affects psychological ownership (e.g., \cite{li2024valueAIOwnership, Lehmann2022SuggestionList, Draxler2024GhostwriterOwnershipStudy}).
 Notably, Joshi and Vogel \cite{Joshi2025Ownership} explored the role of \emph{prompt length} on psychological ownership when writing short stories, and found that writing longer prompts increased psychological ownership.
-Participants were encouraged to provide more details about the story plot, however, this was primarily achieved through a strict word minimum on the prompt length.
+Participants were encouraged to provide more details about the story plot; however, this was primarily achieved through a strict word minimum on the prompt length.
 In practice, users desire more flexibility.
-One way to encourage longer prompts without preventing shorter prompts is to create interaction techniques that nudge users to write longer prompts.
-As an example, they show that requiring the user to press and hold the prompt submission button can nudge users to write longer prompts, but they did not evaluate the effects of this technique on psychological ownership.
+One way to encourage longer prompts without preventing shorter prompts is to create interaction techniques that purposely introduce \emph{friction} when users write short prompts by introducing \emph{costs}.
+As an example, they show that requiring the user to press and hold the prompt submission button, a time cost, can encourage users to write longer prompts, but they did not evaluate the effects of this technique on psychological ownership.